Dartz150/EZFlash3in1/README.md

 # EZFlash3in1
 Source code for NOR/PSRAM data writing in all EZ-Flash3in1 models, has support for all existing flash chip models (v1,v2,v3).
 With this, you can implement EZ-Flash3in1 support to your NDS homebrew projects.
+SRAM patching is not included, so you have to implement your own solution for proper saving support.

 ## **What is this for?**